ACHIEVE HIGH-INTEGRITY

 An estimate of available insect-based food in a habitat.

-- Higher biomass can support more diverse wildlife, serving as a crucial food source for various predators.
+- Higher biomass can support more diverse wildlife, as insects serve as a fundamental food source for various animal groups.

-• Insect biomass is a measurement that provide an estimate of the amount of available food within an ecosystem.
+• Insect biomass is a measurement that provide an estimate of the amount of insect-based food available within an ecosystem.

 Biomass is indicative of the ecosystem's overall food availability for various insects eating organisms such as carnivorous invertebrates, amphibians, birds, fish, reptiles, bats, and other small mammals .